Evesham Vale Circular Walk 1

 3. Continue along the riverbank.

 On the opposite side you will see where Broadway Brook joins the Avon.
 The village across the river is Offenham, noted for its market gardening.
 The Bridge Inn on the opposite bank used to operate a foot passenger ferry which could be hailed from this side of the river.
-(Circular Walk 3 starts in Offenham.)
+(Circular Walk 3 passes through Offenham.)

 4. As you cross a small footbridge, you are now entering Evesham Country Park.
 Continue on the path and off to your right, you’ll see the small island known as ‘Dead Man’s Ait’.